RocketCommunicationsInc/astro/packages/astro-uxds/_content/grm-service-ux-design/grm-schedule.md

 Ground Resource Management (GRM) operations require ensuring that all the necessary equipment is available during the time windows when a target satellite is in range.
 Complicating this task is the fact that there are multiple simultaneous satellite contacts to manage, pieces of equipment that are shared amongst operational groups, and shifting priorities that can require a well-orchestrated schedule to be modified in-flight.
 Operators need to be able to monitor these impacts to the schedule and make the necessary modifications quickly to ensure that satellite operations can continue.

 The GRM Schedule app is designed to allow operators to view and interact with the full schedule of contacts via a Timeline or List View.
-In addition, it allows the operator to manage the contacts in a single view, including the ability to add, view details, filter, modify and delete contacts.
+In addition, it allows the operator to manage the contacts in a single view, including the ability to add, view details, filter, modify, and delete contacts.

 ![GRM Schedule App](/img/service-specific-ux-design/grm-schedule-app.png)

-There are three main areas in the Schedule app: the Global Status Bar, the Contacts panel and the Manage Contacts Pane.
+There are three main areas in the Schedule app: the Global Status Bar, the Contacts panel, and the Manage Contacts Pane.
 The key elements are described below, but you can find much more design and task flow detail in the GRM Design Specification and Wireframes documents.
 You can also launch the GRM Schedule Sample App to explore the design interactively.

 ![GRM Schedule App Details](/img/service-specific-ux-design/grm-schedule-app-details.png)